TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-grub-rescue-report-prompt.md

 1. [Stop the VM and create a snapshot](https://github.com/Azure/azure-support-scripts/tree/master/VMRecovery/ResourceManager)
 2. Run [New-AzureRMRescueVM.ps1](https://github.com/Azure/azure-support-scripts/blob/master/VMRecovery/ResourceManager/New-AzureRMRescueVM.ps1)
-3. Contact your OS for additional troubleshooting.
+3. Contact your OS for additional troubleshooting
 4. Identify the Boot partition and the Windows partition.
 If there's only one partition on the OS disk, this partition is both the Boot partition and the Windows partition.
 The Windows partition contains a folder named "Windows," and this partition is larger than the others.
 The Boot partition contains a folder named "Boot."
 This folder is hidden by default.
 To see the folder, you must display the hidden files and folders and disable the Hide protected operating system files (Recommended) option.
 The boot partition is typically 300 MB~500 MB.

     1. As administrator, run `bcdedit /store [Boot partition]:\boot\bcd /enum` and copy the Windows Boot Loader identifier.
 The identifier is a 32-character code in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.